U.S. Coast Guard Clan Badge imageJoin the Band

 Step One

-If you're interested in becoming a member of the Pipe Band, please contact the Regional Coordinator (listed below) for the district in which you normally reside.
-He/she will assist you in the application process and provide you with a user name and password for the Members Area of the website where you can review the band’s bylaws and music and obtain additional information.
-If there is no Regional Coordinator, contact the Pipe Major.
+If you're interested in becoming a member of the Pipe Band, please contact the Recruiting Coordinator (listed below).
+He/she will assist you in the application process.
+Review the Band s Bylaws and Uniform Regulations, complete the application and go to step 2.
+If the Recruiting Coordinator is not responsive or the position is vacant, contact the Pipe Major.
 Download the Band Application and complete in as much detail as possible.

 Band Application [.pdf file]